hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 }
 ```

-### In-cluster Configuration
+### In-cluster Config

-The provider is able to detect when it is running inside a cluster, so in this case you do not need to specify any configuration options in the provider block.
+The provider is able to detect when it is running inside a cluster, so in this case you do not need to specify any attributes in the provider block.

 ## Argument Reference